 - Stir the quinoa with the stock and scrape any quinoa seeds from the side of the pot.
 Add cherry tomatoes over the top.
 Place and lock the lid, make sure the steam releasing handle is pointing to Sealing.
 Press Manual, High Pressure, 10 minutes.
 After 3 beeps, the pressure cooker will start going.

-- Once the timer goes off, allow the pressure to release for 5 minutes (this will continue cooking the dish) and then use the quick release method before opening the lid.
+- Once the timer goes off, use the quick release method to let off the pressure before opening the lid.

 - Sprinkle with fresh herbs or chopped spring onion and serve with a salad or a side of cooked greens.

 Cooking time below include the pressurizing of the Instant Pot

 - Saturated Fat: 2.5 g

 - Fiber: 7.3 g